All Episodes

 And a lot of people mocked him.

-I think some guys uh they gave him uh somewhere in London or something, they gave him a British Commonwealth Award for Mumbo Jumbo or something like that uh for that remark.
+I think some guys, they gave him, somewhere in London or something, they gave him a British Commonwealth Award for Mumbo Jumbo or something like that, for that remark.

-But in fact, uh Rumsfeld's words are actually uh very relevant, and they have an appropriate humility in a complicated world, because it helps to know that you don't know everything.
+But in fact, Rumsfeld's words are actually very relevant and they have an appropriate humility in a complicated world because it helps to know that you don't know everything.

-Unlike some, you know, presidents and commanders in chief we could mention.
+Unlike some presidents and commanders-in-chief, we could mention.

-It helps not to blunder around uh like Secretary Clinton, a tourist in Arabia uh demanding that Mubarak should be gone by now.
+It helps not to blunder around like Secretary Clinton, a tourist in Arabia, demanding that Mubarak should be gone by now.

-She just uh she just checked the uh either of the above, both of the above box, then no one knows what this administration's policy on Egypt is, because they're tourists in a very dangerous place when it comes to American foreign policy.
+No one knows what this administration's policy in Egypt is, because they're tourists in a very dangerous place when it comes to American foreign policy.

-And Rumsfeld's line that it's important to know the th it's important to know what you don't know, and it's important to be aware that you don't know everything you don't know is uh is absolutely critical when you're looking at something like Egypt.
+And Rumsfeld's line that it's important to know what you don't know, and it's important to be aware that you don't know everything you don't know, is absolutely critical when you're looking at something like Egypt.

-And you when you when you look at uh the fatuous things that, for example, President Obama said in his pathetic speech to the Muslim world in 2009.
+And when you look at the fatuous things that, for example, President Obama said in his pathetic speech to the Muslim world in 2009, it's only two years, and it was hailed as a big landmark keynote address in Cairo to the Muslim world.

-Uh he stood up, for example, he stood up uh for the right of women to go covered in the United States.
+He stood up for the right of women to go covered in the United States.

 But he didn't say a word, for example, about the women who don't want to go covered, Muslim women who don't want to go covered, who are forced into that garb by Muslim men.